mckeeh3/woe-sim/README-database.md

 deployed to a kubernetes cluster using helm.

 [Cassandra](https://github.com/mckeeh3/woe-sim/blob/master/README-helm-cassandra.md)
-Cassandra deployed to a Kubernetes cluster using helm.
+deployed to a Kubernetes cluster using helm.